 Residents sat for portraits in Spring-Summer 2025.
-I was joined by UNE social work student, Paige Raymond, for many of these.
+I was joined by UNE social work student, Paige Raymond, for some of these.
 Her assistance was a true gift!
 This project was great fun for all!
+All were featured at a special reception and showing on 9/11/25.

 “I graduated from hospice care three years ago.
 They took me off my medications, and I got better!
 That’s when Peter and I moved into The Park Danforth.
 We love it here.”